Why is Dehumidification important?

 Dust mites live in upholstered furniture, carpets and mattresses.
 They feed on shed human and animal skin scale.
 In order to stay hydrated dust mites must absorb their moisture needs from the air.
 If the relative humidity is below 50%,dust mites dessicate [dry out].
 Their appetites increase as the relative humidity climbs.
 This is significant because their fecal material is the source of the dominant dust mite allergen.

 Once produced, the allergens settle into carpets and fabrics.
 The dust mite population remains potent for approximately 9 months.
 Individuals come into contact with the allergen after some activity like vacuuming, dusting, or making beds has ‘stirred up’ the area and cause the allergen to become air borne.
 For this reason air duct cleaning and air filtration devices are limited in combating dust mite allergen.
 Vigorous vacuum cleaning and use of acaricides (dust mite killer) can offer some short term reduction in dust mite allergen levels.
-According to studies conducted at Wright State University, dust mite infestations if the relative humidity is consistently maintained below 50%.
+According to many studies, dust mite infestations if the relative humidity is consistently maintained below 50%.

 The survival rate of adult dust mites is limited to 4 to 11 days in relative humidities below 50%.
 Dust mites in the protonymph stage, however, can survive in this dormant larval stage for several months waiting for high humidity conditions to return.

 Molds are a fungi.
 They only require high humidity [70% or higher] and an inorganic – based material on which to feed.
 It is no surprise they are plentiful in humid climates.
 Cooler surfaces create a perfect breeding are for mold because of the relative humidity next to them will be near saturation or the dewpoint.
 The surface may even be wet with condensation.